alfnielsen/prettier/README.md

 **Why a fork:**
-I have written with the Prettier guys/gals after making this option, but they dont want the option, but they encureded me to fork Prettier so other people can get it as well.
+I have written with the Prettier guys/gals after making this option, but they dont want the option, but they encouraged me to fork Prettier so other people can get it as well.

 ----
 ----